-- Selecting test samples that are homogeneous and stable, to minimise result variability within and between laboratories.
+- Selecting test samples that are homogeneous and stable, to minimise result variability within and between participants.
 ANQAP uses its subcontractors to test all samples for homogeneity, quality and stability.
-All contractors chosen are NATA accredited or equivalent, where applicable. - Various aspects of the proficiency testing scheme can from time-to-time be subcontracted.
-When subcontracting occurs, it is placed with a competent subcontractor and ANQAP is responsible for this work. - When a subcontractor has prepared the samples for ANQAP, they may be acknowledged in the report for that test. - Test samples will be, as far as is technically possible, matrix samples of a similar type to those routinely analysed by most participating laboratories. - The levels of target analytes in the samples distributed are selected to represent levels that would be measured by most participating laboratories. - The results from all laboratories are collated and evaluated, and reports prepared. - Statistical analysis of the results will be undertaken where practicable and applicable.
+All subcontractors chosen are NATA accredited or equivalent, where applicable, and ANQAP takes responsibility for this work. - When a subcontractor has prepared the samples for ANQAP, they may be acknowledged in the report for that test - Test samples will be, as far as is technically possible, matrix samples of a similar type to those routinely analysed by most participants. - The levels of target analytes in the samples distributed are selected to represent levels that would be measured by most participants. - The results from all participants are collated and evaluated, and reports prepared. - Statistical analysis of the results will be undertaken where practicable and applicable.